rifatz-the-analyst/Kimia-Farma-Performance-Analysis-of-Sales-Customer-and-Inventory/README.md

-# Kimia Farma Performance Analysis: Sales, Customer, and Inventory
+# Kimia Farma Performance Analysis: Sales and Customer

 ## 1. Project Background

 ### 1.1 Business Context

 Kimia Farma retail chain operates branches across multiple provinces in Indonesia and has accumulated transaction data from January 2020 to December 2023.
-As the business expands, management requires a comprehensive understanding of sales performance, customer behavior, inventory availability, and regional market penetration to support strategic decision-making.

-Using historical transaction, product, branch, and inventory data, this project aims to identify opportunities to improve operational efficiency, strengthen customer retention, reduce lost sales caused by stock shortages, and uncover potential markets for future expansion.
+As the business expands, management requires a comprehensive understanding of sales performance, customer behavior, and regional market penetration to support strategic decision-making.
+Using historical transaction, product, and branch this project aims to identify opportunities to improve operational efficiency, strengthen customer retention, and uncover potential markets for future expansion.

 ## 1.2 Business Questions